-Affiliate payout rules template (free copy/paste for SaaS)
+Affiliate payout rules template for SaaS (free copy/paste policy)

 Safe defaults